 When Val took over as CIO of VVRMC, his vision and mission became clear: improve patient care by ensuring that physicians and healthcare workers have the ability to seamlessly access vital applications, specifically McKesson Paragon—all while reducing costs.

-It’s no small feat, but Val has a plan, which is a proactive approach to managing his organization with IT Operations Tools and technology that are built for proactive-minded IT teams.
+It’s no small feat, but Val has a plan, which is a proactive approach to Citrix monitoring and managing his organization with and technology that are built for Citrix troubleshooting if the need arises.
 For Val, this means identifying IT operations challenges and getting ahead of them before they become serious problems.

 The Big Challenge: Reduce IT Support Costs & Improve Quality of Services Delivered

 At the top of Val’s list of challenges was the ongoing cost of IT support and the quality of the IT services his team delivered to doctors and healthcare workers.
 He knew that in transitioning to digital systems there would be a constant increase in the number of projects, but the IT staff would remain capped.